The German Doctor

-The German Doctor (Wakolda) is a 2013 Argentine historical drama film directed, produced, and written by Lucía Puenzo, based on her own novel Wakolda (2011).
+The German Doctor (Wakolda) is a 2013 historical drama thriller film directed, produced, and written by Lucía Puenzo, based on her own novel Wakolda (2011).
 The film stars Àlex Brendemühl as Nazi SS officer and physician Josef Mengele, infamous for performing human experiments in the Auschwitz concentration camp.
 It also stars Florencia Bado, Natalia Oreiro, Diego Peretti, Elena Roger, and Guillermo Pfening.

 Plot

-Josef Mengele is in exile in Argentina in 1960, living under a new identity.
+Josef Mengele is in exile in Argentina in 1960, living under a fake identity.
 He makes a long journey by road to a new location by following a family, as the roads are dangerous.
 Mengele has his own place to stay in Bariloche, in western Patagonia, but he takes an interest in Lilith, who is the daughter of the family, and he moves into their hotel by paying six months' rent.

 Lilith was born prematurely and, as a result, she is much shorter than her classmates.
 She is bullied at school because of her size.
 Mengele is working as a doctor and suggests that he can help her grow more quickly, and Lilith's mother Eva agrees to this.
 Both Lilith and her mother conceal this from Lilith's father who has forbidden any such treatments.
 Meanwhile, people who have been searching for Mengele believe that they have found him and begin to gather evidence on his true identity.

 Eva is pregnant with twins, to Mengele's fascination.
 He compiles copious notes on them, Lilith, and the rest of her family as he continues to aid in her growth.
 Lilith becomes sick as a side effect of the growth hormones that Mengele has given her.
-Her father Enzo is furious and demands that Mengele leave the hotel.
+Her father Enzo is furious and kicks Mengele out of the hotel.
 Eva goes into labor, and Mengele is the only doctor nearby and is allowed to help with the care of the newborn twins.
 They are born prematurely, and Mengele starts to experiment on them.
 He is conscious of the fact that people are trying to find his true identity, but is hesitant to leave due to his interest in the newborn twins.
-Throughout the story Mengele is being tracked by a photographer, Nora Eldoc, who is in contact with Israeli Nazi war criminal hunters.
-The Nazi hunters act too slowly on her information allowing Mengele to escape as they watch a sea plane with Mengele on board depart.
+Throughout the story Mengele is being tracked by a photographer, Nora Eldoc, who is in contact with Israeli Nazi hunters.
+The Nazi hunters act too slowly on her information allowing Mengele to flee as they watch a seaplane with Mengele on board depart.
 The epilogue informs us that she was murdered the day after Mengele's escape, her body found two days later buried in the snow, and that Mengele was never captured and drowned in 1979 in Brazil.